Njorogetracy/foodies-corner/README.md

 - Includes an image
 - Includes thank you message
 - Includes a booking confirmation message
-- Include a buttton that redirects to home page
+- Include a button that redirects to home page

 ![Thankyou page](documentation/readme-images/thankyou-pg.png)